rmello4d/TheSustainableDeveloper/a_first_example.md

 These questions and others are the inspiration for this book.
 As many Developers, myself included, we abuse our bodies daily.

-It is about time to a discussion about personal sustainability.
+It is time for us to talk and discuss about self sustainability.

+Let it be.